Getting a dog or any pet for that matter, is a huge responsibility. Knowing how to take care of a pet is half the battle.

 When most kids want to get a dog, all they think about is how cute and cuddly they are.
 They forget all the important things a dog needs; like going potty outside, going for walks (getting exercise), plus they need to be feed and bathed.

 Now on top of all that there is more involved when adopting a dog.
-And now thanks to Diane Rose-Solomon, we now know What To Expect When Adopting A Dog.
+And now thanks to Diane Rose-Solomon, we now know

 About Adopting A Dog:

 Her book contains 5 Modules or Chapters with 3 or more parts to them, contains over 170 pages, including over 10 pages of resources.
 The Modules or Chapters included are:

 - Module 2: Ok, You’re Ready.
 Now What?

 - Module 3: Preparing Your Home

 - Module 4: Integrating Your Dog Into Your Home

 Will a dog will fit into your life, will you be able to take care of them properly with work and kids going to school.
 Maybe you work from home like me and have time to devote to a pet.
 Diane also includes a quiz to see if you or your family are ready for a pet.

 There are several places to choose from like, pet stores, shelters, and even Craigslist has a pet section (Diane advocates for adopting instead).
 Diane’s included sample questions to ask the shelter.